OJ Borg

 Oliver James Borg D'Anastasi (/bɔːrdʒ/), known as OJ Borg (born 4 April 1979), is a British radio and television presenter employed by the BBC.
+He currently hosts the BBC Radio 2 weekday overnight show.

 Career

 Radio

-Borg is currently the presenter of BBC Radio 2's weekday overnight programme.
-He has previously deputised for Janice Long, Alex Lester, Steve Wright, Scott Mills and Craig Charles.
-When Steve Wright was replaced by Scott Mills in 2022, Borg covered the Afternoon Show from 2 to 5pm for several weeks between the two presenters on Radio 2.
+Since May 2018, Borg has presented BBC Radio 2's Tuesday to Friday 12-3 am overnight programme.
+He also regularly deputises for Sara Cox, Scott Mills, Rylan and Craig Charles.
+When Steve Wright was replaced by Scott Mills in 2022, Borg covered the Afternoon Show from 2 to 5pm for several weeks between the two presenters.

 Borg also co-owns his own production company – MegaCityDigital – through which he produces and hosts a cycling podcast and a Mixed martial arts (MMA) podcast for the BBC, directed and presented '100 things to do on your bike' for the Bike Channel and produced social media content for the Esports awards.

-Previously, he presented BBC Radio 5 Live's cycling show BeSpoke.
+Previously, Borg has presented BBC Radio 5 Live's cycling show BeSpoke, regularly attending and reporting from events such as the Tour de France.

-For two years he was the presenter of The Hometime show on Key 103, before that he co-hosted the drivetime programme on Kerrang Radio with Kate Lawler.
+For two years he was the presenter of The Hometime show on Key 103, and before that co-hosted the drivetime programme on Kerrang Radio with Kate Lawler.

-In 2007, Borg presented The Saturday Breakfast Show on Xfm South Wales before the station was sold and renamed Nation Radio.
+Borg presented The Saturday Breakfast Show on Xfm South Wales before the station was sold and renamed Nation Radio.
 In his early career he co-hosted the breakfast show on 96.2 The Revolution.

-From 2016 to 2017, he also presented Rock 'N' Roll Football on Absolute Radio.
+From 2016 to 2017, he presented Rock 'N' Roll Football on Absolute Radio.

-In August 2018, Borg covered the Radio 2 drivetime Show with Angela Scanlon.

-In December 2020, he covered the Saturday breakfast show on Boxing Day from 8am-10am.

 Television

-In 2005, Borg moved to London to host a daily live show on VH1 – Radio Gaga – with Absolute Radio's Sarah Champion.
+In 2005, Borg began his TV career hosting a daily live show on VH1 – Radio Gaga – with Absolute Radio's Sarah Champion.
 While working for MTV networks he also presented the Rewind and Ultimate charts, the film show Screen, and fronted guides to the Oxegen Festival in Ireland and the clubs of Ibiza.
 He also presented TMF Kicks, working first with Carole Machin, then Kate Edmondson.

 For three years, Borg was a regular presenter of the National Lottery and EuroMillions programmes on BBC One.

-On 12 September 2007, Borg, along with Lynsey Horn, launched the new Freeview channel Nuts TV, presenting the weeknight live shows along with gameshow North vs South.
+On 12 September 2007, Borg, along with Lynsey Horn, launched the new Freeview channel Nuts TV, presenting the weeknight live shows along with game show North vs South.
 During this time he also presented with Chanelle Hayes and Lucy Pinder.

 Borg was a continuity voice on newly branded channel Fiver, and took part in The Bullrun, a Gumball 3000 style rally across the United States which was documented for Channel 4 and Nuts TV.

-Borg has a keen interest in MMA and is the post-fight interviewer for BAMMA broadcasting live on Channel 5.
-He is also the host of the monthly magazine show UFC Fighting Talk on BT Sport.
+Borg has a keen interest in MMA and was the post-fight interviewer for BAMMA broadcasting live on Channel 5.
+He also previously hosted the monthly magazine show UFC Fighting Talk on BT Sport.

-He has presented darts coverage for ITV4 and recently presented at the Le Mans 24 hour race for Nissan.

 On 27 December 2011, he appeared on Celebrity Mastermind on BBC One.
 Taking Star Wars as his specialist subject (and dressed as Princess Leia), he finished third with 21 points.
+On 22 December 2023, he again appeared on Celebrity Mastermind.
+His specialist subject this time was Wayne’s World, he finished first with 16 points.